The Leafed Induced Subtree in chordal and bounded treewidth graphs: Conclusion

 \section{Conclusion}

-In this paper we close the open question asked by Blondin Massé \emph{et al} in~\cite{BlCaGoLaNaVa2018} by providing a polynomial algorithm for {\textsc{Restricted Leafed Induced Subtree}} when the input graph is chordal as well as an \textsf{FPT} algorithm parameterized by treewidth.
+In this paper we close the open question asked by~\cite{BlCaGoLaNaVa2018} by providing a polynomial algorithm for {\textsc{Restricted Leafed Induced Subtree}} when the input graph is chordal as well as an \textsf{FPT} algorithm parameterized by treewidth.

-This paper provide a generalization of the algorithms provided in~\cite{BlCaGoLaNaVa2018} and~\cite{AbBlGo2018} and the natural question would be whether it can be even more generalized or if there are other graph classes for which the problem is polynomial.
+This paper provides a generalization of the algorithms provided by~\cite{BlCaGoLaNaVa2018} and~\cite{AbBlGo2018} and the natural question would be whether it can be even more generalized or if there are other graph classes for which the problem is polynomial.

-Another more ambitious direction would be to consider the \textsc{Fully Leafed Induced Subtrees} problem as a specific instance of a class of \textsc{Induced Subtrees} problems and provide a generic algorithm that solves problem of this class on chordal graphs or on graphs of bounded treewidth in a similar way that the one presented by Baste and Watel in~\cite{svBaWa2022} for non-induced subtrees.
+Another more ambitious direction would be to consider the \textsc{Fully Leafed Induced Subtrees} problem as a specific instance of a class of \textsc{Induced Subtrees} problems and provide a generic algorithm that solves problems of this class on chordal graphs or on graphs of bounded treewidth in a similar way that the one presented by~\cite{fvBaWa2022} for non-induced subtrees.